Tim Belcher: Career

 He returned in 1995 to the Reds on a one-year minor-league contract, but was soon dealt by them a second time, this time in May to the Mariners.
 New York Yankees superstar shortstop Derek Jeter got his first major league hit off Belcher in the Kingdome on May 30, 1995.
 At the end of the regular season, Belcher lost two post-season games, the only two playoff losses he suffered in his career; after Game 2 of the 1995 American League Division Series, he raged in the locker room area and assaulted a cameraman for filming him after giving up a game-winning home run to Yankee catcher Jim Leyritz.
 Again becoming a free agent, he signed with the Royals for the 1996 season, spending the next three years with Kansas City and leading the team in wins each season.

 On June 5, 1999, Belcher was involved in an on-field brawl at Dodger Stadium.
 At the time a member of the Anaheim Angels, Belcher was involved in an altercation with then-Los Angeles Dodgers pitcher Chan Ho Park.
-Park claimed that Belcher had tagged him too hard on the just-concluded play and asked him about the incident.
-Park accused Belcher of making racist comments before his attack on Belcher.
+Park claimed that Belcher had tagged him too hard while tagging him out.
+Park accused Belcher of making racist comments before Park’s attack on Belcher.

 Belcher played his final game on September 30, 2000.
 He retired in spring training in 2001, his effectiveness gone following a series of injuries.
 He later served as a Special Assistant to Baseball Operations in the Cleveland Indians organization, and was the team's major-league pitching coach during the 2010 and 2011 seasons.